Tiramisu-Compiler/tiramisu/README.md

 To run only one test (test_01 for example)

     ctest -R 01

 This will compile and run the code generator and then the wrapper.

 To view the output of a test pass the `--verbose` option to `ctest`.

+To add a new test, add two files in tests/. test_XX.cpp should contain the actual Tiramisu generator code while wrapper_test_XX.cpp should contain wrapper code that initializes the input data, calls the generated function, and compares its output with a reference output.
+You should then add the number of the test XX in the file test_list.

+#### Run Benchmarks

+To run all the benchmarks, assuming you are in the build/ directory

+    make benchmarks

+To run only one benchmark (cvtcolor for example)

+    make run_benchmark_cvtcolor

+If you want to force the rebuild of a given benchmark, add -B option.

+    make -B run_benchmark_cvtcolor

+This will rebuild tiramisu, rebuild all the stage of code generation and run the benchmark.

+To add a given benchmark to the build system, add its name in the file benchmark_list.

 #### Build Documentation